ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 ``MyCrossingKey`` here is used to store information about the clock-crossing behavior of the core, and it is normally set to its default values.

-``TileParams`` and ``CoreParams`` contains the following fields:
+``TileParams`` and ``CoreParams`` contains the following fields (you may ignore any fields marked "Rocket specific" and use their default values, although it is recommended to use them if you need a custom field with similar purposes) :

 .. code-block:: scala

     trait TileParams {
-      val core: CoreParams                  // Core parameters (see below) val icache: Option[ICacheParams]      // Not used if you use your own I1 cache val dcache: Option[DCacheParams]      // Not used if you use your own D1 cache val btb: Option[BTBParams]            // Not used if you use your own BTB / branch predictor val hartId: Int                       // Hart ID: Must be unique within a design config val beuAddr: Option[BigInt]
-      val blockerCtrlAddr: Option[BigInt]
-      val name: Option[String]              // Name of the core }
+      val core: CoreParams                  // Core parameters (see below) val icache: Option[ICacheParams]      // Rocket specific: I1 cache option val dcache: Option[DCacheParams]      // Rocket specific: D1 cache option val btb: Option[BTBParams]            // Rocket specific: BTB / branch predictor option val hartId: Int                       // Hart ID: Must be unique within a design config val beuAddr: Option[BigInt]           // Rocket specific: Bus Error Unit for Rocket Core val blockerCtrlAddr: Option[BigInt]   // Rocket specific: Bus Blocker for Rocket Core val name: Option[String]              // Name of the core }